d0ugal/dm/content/2016/pynd.md

 date: 2016-12-28 11:11:10
 author: Dougal Matthews

 For a while I have wanted a smarter grep[^1].
-A grep that understands Python syntax and idioms.
+A i[grep](http://manpage.io/p/grep/) that understands Python syntax and idioms.

 Over the last week or two I had a go at writing this and called it [pynd] (**py**thon **fi**nd).
 As a very young project it is likely to change and